drozental/graphql-tutorial/README.md

+Note: a copy of a completed tutorial is available on the branch called "complete"

 # Let's build our first GraphQL API in RoR
 GraphQL is taking the world by storm... well, maybe.
 The adoption of GraphQL seems to be increasing and that means we should be aware of it and understand it.